knoriy/OUP_LanguageEngineerTest/README.md

 ## Deployment

 This tool could be deployed on a server provided by cloud providor such as AWS or inhouse servers.
-In this instance we will discuss two approahced, containersised microservices and AWS Lambda service.
+In this instance we will discuss two approahced, containersised microservices and AWS's Lambda service.

+Deploying this code would require additional changes to allows for ease of access utlaising tools such as Flask or FastAPI.
+I discuss some of these changes in the appropriate section below.

-## Storage
+### Storage

+### Serverless - AWS Lambda

+A simple and faster solution is utalsing AWS Lambda service,

-## Docker
+### Docker

 The application can be containerised using Docker, which simplifies deployment and scaling.
 Here is a basic guide on how to do this:

+1. Create a webserver wrapper
+    1.1 Modify your application to be served over a web server.
+I would recoment using FastAPI as it is fully compatable with Pydantic.
+    1.2 Implement an API endpoint that will receive the corpus data through HTTP requests and return the analysis results.

-1. Dockerise the application:
+2. Dockerise the application:

     ```dockerfile
     # ./Dockerfile
-    # Use an official Python runtime as a parent image
+    # Using official python image as base for our image
     FROM python:3.7-slim
     # Set the working directory in the container
     WORKDIR /app

-    # Copy the current directory contents into the container at /usr/src/app
+    # Copy the current directory contents into the container at /app
-    COPY . .
+    COPY . /app
     # Install any needed packages specified in requirements.txt
     RUN pip install --no-cache-dir -r requirements.txt

-    # Run service when the container launches
-    CMD ["python", "./oup_le_task.py"]
+    # Command to run the application using Uvicorn
+    CMD ["uvicorn", "oup_le_task:app", "--host", "0.0.0.0", "--port", "80"]
     ```

-2. Build Docker image
+3. Build Docker image

     ````bash
     docker build -t oup-le-test .
     ````

-3. Run container
+4. Run container

     ```bash
-    docker run -it --rm --name running-corpus-analyzer corpus-data-analyzer
+    docker run -p 80:80 oup-le-test
     ```

-## AWS Lambda

-## Access
+    Both inhouse and cloud providers can be used to deploy this container.

+### Continuous Integration/Continuous Deployment (CI/CD)

+For automated deployment, one could set up a CI/CD pipeline using tools like GitHub Actions.
+The pipeline should:

+- Build the Docker image.
+- Run tests.
+- Deploy the Docker image to the production environment.

+Any push to the main branch of the repository will trigger this pipeline, ensuring that the latest version of the program is automatically deployed.